 If you are going to study for a period longer than three months you will need a residence permit.
-To obtain one you have to be admitted to full-time studies.
 You can apply for a residence permit through the Migration Agency's webpage or send your application by post.
 If you apply online, the Migration Agency can start to work on your application right away.

 Do you need a visa?
 For studies that are shorter than three months, citizens in certain countries must have an entry visa.
 If you are unsure whether you will need a visa to enter Sweden, you can consult the Swedish Government's list.

 List of foreign citizens who require Visa for entry into Sweden

 We urge you to apply for your residence permit or visa as soon as possible to allow enough time for your application to be processed.